 - What do you need to do each month to get there?

-Answering those questions is a great place to start.
-But then take time each month and reassess your progress (and adjust as needed!).
 It’s much easier to course correct if you identify challenges before they become an insurmountable problem.

 Your turn!
 Will you commit to doing any of these things in the new year?
 If so, which ones?
 Let us know in the comments below!